 David Mérot has an extensive background in economic development research and implementation.
 Most recently, he has been involved in numerous economic development research projects, including a bi-annual 7-county wages and benefits survey, broadband access study, opportunity youth fiscal scan, literacy network data collection, and data visualization.
 He has supported local business owners to expand their business operations in the area and into international markets in partnership with the State of Michigan STEP grant economic development initiative.
 David has facilitated and developed creative approaches related to entrepreneurship, community development, and a number of issues surrounding nonprofit funding, coalition implementation, and data collection for nonprofits and organizations in the region with the support of the Ruth Mott Foundation, the Charles Stewart Mott Foundation, The Harding Foundation and The Community Foundation of Greater Flint.
 David has been involved in strategic planning and development by coordinating, organizing, and facilitating local partner funding opportunity collaboration, as well as consulting on data analysis and branding for a number of organizations.
 He holds a Master’s degree in Finance from EDC Paris.
 Prior to his arrival in Michigan, David worked in several countries and in multiple multinational firms.

-Annette has been employed with the University of Michigan-Flint since 2005 and assists faculty and staff with various secretarial support needs.
-She earned her BS in Education with honors in 2014 from the University of Michigan-Flint.
+Annette has been employed with the University of Michigan-Flint since 2005 and assists faculty and staff with various departmental support needs.
+She earned her BS in Education with honors in 2014 and her Master's of Social Sciences degree from the University of Michigan-Flint in 2017.